aquasecurity/aqua-helm/README.md

 ## Create Docker Registry Secret Credentials

-The Aqua server components are private, and you will need to set up an imagePullSecret.
+The Aqua server components are hosted in a private repository, and you will need to set up an imagePullSecret.

-You can do this manually by running:
+You can do this by running:

 ```bash
 kubectl create secret docker-registry dockerhub --docker-username=<your-name> --docker-password=<your-pword> --docker-email=<your-email>
 ```

-Or by setting your Dockerhub or external docker registry credentials when you're running the Helm install commands as specified above, in which case Helm will create a new imagePullSecret for you.
+Or by setting your Dockerhub/corporate docker registry credentials when you're running the Helm install commands as specified above, in which case Helm will create a new imagePullSecret for you.

-## Use existing Postgresql database
+## Use existing PostgreSQL database

-By default the server chart will also install a Postgresql database and attach persistent storage to it.
+By default the server chart will install an Aqua provided PostgreSQL database container and attach persistent storage to it.
+Aqua recommends implementing an HA PostgreSQL database like RDS, ClouD SQL, etc.

-If you want to override this behaviour and specify an existing Postgresql database, set the following variables when running Helm:
+In order to override this behaviour and specify a predefined PostgreSQL database, set the following variables when running Helm:

 ```yaml
 db: